global-asp/asp-source/en/0118_tselane-and-the-giant.md

 The giant smelled the delicious smell of traditional beer and opened the door quickly.
-“Good evening, giant!” said
+"Good evening, giant!" said
 Tselane's mother.
-“I was passing through and I heard you singing beautifully.
-I am going to another village for a child's birthday party.”
+"I was passing through and I heard you singing beautifully.
+I am going to another village for a child's birthday party."

 ##
 The giant was not going to let the opportunity of drinking traditional beer pass him by!
 He invited Tselane's mother into his cave.
-“Let me pour you some beer before I get back on the road,” said Tselane's mother.
+"Let me pour you some beer before I get back on the road," said Tselane's mother.
 The giant was very happy and drank the beer in one gulp.